 The day we were celebrating the life of my father (he didn’t want a funeral) I had some errands to run.
-Last minute forgotten items, in and out of stores, long line ups, many hours of driving around… all while lugging around my four children.
+Last minute items, in and out of stores, long lineups, many hours of driving around… all while lugging around my four children.

-I knew going into the day that this was the perfect concoction for a stressful, emotionally overwhelming day.
+I knew to go into the day that this was the perfect concoction for a stressful, emotionally overwhelming day.
 However, I pre-decided I was not going to let that happen.
-I pre-saw my children complaining, fighting and even possibly having a melt down.
+I pre-saw my children complaining, fighting and even possibly having a meltdown.
 I saw the long lines before we even life the house.
 I proposed to be joyful and talkative to whoever was next to me in line, despite having a million errands and being in a hurry.
 (Isn’t that the worst?)

 “She has Clearly Done this Before”